Scoppio/megamek/megamek/README.md

 ## PLAYING THE GAME

-### Pre-game Lobby
+### Pre-TWGame Lobby

 Here you can chat, specify what units you wish to use, select map settings, declare starting positions, and change your player's color.
-When everybody has at least one unit, you may all hit "ready" to start the game.
-Most changes to the game parameters will cancel your ready status, so you should wait for everybody to finish choosing their units and positions.
+When everybody has at least one unit, you may all hit "ready" to start the twGame.
+Most changes to the TWGame parameters will cancel your ready status, so you should wait for everybody to finish choosing their units and positions.
 Note:
 If you wish to use custom unit designs, please see the section below entitled "CUSTOM UNITS".